 Particularly popular are round-shaped drives that integrate within the motor housing.
 ADVANCED Motion Controls has developed and sold several different custom servo drives of this style.

 The size of a servo drive more often than not correlates with its power capacity.
 Higher power servo drives are generally larger, lower power drives are usually smaller.
+As technology improves, power density can be increased safely in newer servo drive models, but certain limitations remain.
 With the heat generated from the electricity running through the components, its simply a matter of thermodynamics and heat transfer.
 If a drive gets to hot, it can no longer function safely.